OldLace/Password-Generator/README.md

-# Password-Generator
+# Password Generator
-A Command Line Password Generator
+A Command Line Password Generator written in Python

+Restricts password to at least 10 characters